quirinux/readme/HEADER.md

 - [QuirinuX](https://github.com/quirinux) - creator and maintainer

-## The following was generated using readme self :-)
+## The following was generated using readme itself :-)